Drake Bell receives probation on child endangerment charge

 The Associated Press does not identify people who say they suffered sexual abuse unless they choose to come forward publicly.

-The woman said she and Bell exchanged explicit photos online and that he engaged in sexual conduct with her on several occasions, including at the concert venue in Cleveland and a hotel.
-She also called Bell a “pedophile.”
+The woman said she and Bell exchanged explicit photos online and that he engaged in sexual conduct with her on several occasions, including at the concert venue in Cleveland and at a hotel.
+She also called Bell a “pedophile” and a “coward.”

 “There is already a greater penalty paid by Mr. Bell that others would not face because of his position,” Friedman said.